A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Photometric Redshifts

 \textbf{FIR redshifts}: FIR color-based or dust emission template-based photo-z methods are particularly attractive for submillimeter samples, because they do not require ancillary optical/NIR counterpart matching and can therefore be easily applied to wide single-dish surveys.

 Here we test two FIR photo-z methods: The first is the {\tt MMPZ} code (\citealt{casey20}), which takes into account the shape of the dust SED and the total luminosity, using an empirical relation between the rest-frame peak wavelength, $\lambda_{\rm peak}$, and integrated FIR luminosity, $L_{\rm IR}$, to attempt to break the redshift-temperature degeneracy.
-The second is the {\tt mbb} package \citep{mckay_mbb}, a simple Bayesian modified-blackbody (MBB) fitting code that can fit the redshift along with the other dust parameters. {\tt mbb} supports a variety of models and parameters governing the dust emission; however, here we mainly use it as a single-template fitter.
+The second is the {\tt mbb} package \citep{mckay_mbb}, a simple Bayesian modified-blackbody (MBB) fitting code that can fit the redshift along with the other dust parameters.
+The package supports a variety of dust emission models and accompanying parameter sets, although here we use it mainly as a single-template fitter.

-Fitting is performed across the excellent photometric coverage from 24~$\mu$m to 3~mm in 11 bands, adding a 10\% relative flux calibration error in quadrature to the error for each band. {\tt MMPZ} does not require any user-specified parameters aside from the input photometry.
+Fitting is performed across the excellent photometric coverage from 24~$\mu$m to 3~mm {(Section~\ref{sec:sample})}, adding a 10\% relative flux calibration error in quadrature to the error for each band. {\tt MMPZ} does not require any user-specified parameters aside from the input photometry.
 Since the uncertainties on the Herschel/SPIRE flux deblending has been known to bias the fits, we increase the errors (which already include confusion noise) by a factor of 50\%, finding slightly better accuracy compared to the spec-zs with this factor included.
 For {\tt mbb}, we use an optically thin MBB with fixed $T=35$~K and $\beta=1.8$, and we include a MIR power law joined where the blackbody slope is equal to the power-law slope, $\alpha=2.0$ \citep[e.g.,][]{drew22}.
 We find that the results with uniform priors on $z$ are comparable to those with more informative priors (e.g., Gaussian); therefore, for simplicity, we adopt the uniform $z$ priors, and we adopt log-uniform priors on $L_{\rm IR}$.